CrsiX/WebsiteCrawler/README.md

 - Bad support for dynamically generated websites
 - No file checking (e.g. CSP) or integrity hash verification
 - No support for CORS
+- No support for dynamic loading (e.g. XHR)
+- No CSS, JavaScript or other stuff is ever _interpreted_ or _executed_